No Products in the Cart

 Have you ever seen a dog with two different colored eyes?
 The scientific term for this phenomenon is heterochromia.
 Our family dog actually has one of the three types of heterochromia.
 Though it seems like it would be rare and unique, this condition is more common than you may think.
-Read on to find out the causes of it and 15 dog breeds with different colored eyes or heterochromia.
+Why are there dogs with different colored eyes?
+What is heterochromia in dogs?
+Read on to find out and 15 breeds with dog heterochromia.

 Heterochromia can affect dogs, cats, horses and even people.
 It's caused by an absence of the pigment melanin in all or part of the eye, resulting in a blue or bluish-white color.
 The color of a dog's eye is determined by melanin, with most having high amounts of melanocytes (which is why many dogs have golden to dark brown eyes).